addania/coding/src/pages/Querying_data_from_project_files.md

     // Return element for new_array
 }[, thisArg])
 ```
-> this means that when using .map method we can use the current object we are on, but also its index!!
+> This means that when using .map method we can use the current object we are on, but also its index!!
 Which mean index 0,1,2, etc

-> in our .map method we have a function which takes 2 arguments:
+> In our .map method we have a function which takes 2 arguments:
 ```
 ({ node }, index)
 ```